JVanDenHurk/clockin/README.md

 - Add a web interface to manage users (like a real app)
 - Log shift data somewhere
-- Make it yell at me if it fails
+- ~~Make it yell at me if it fails~~ ✅ It emails me now if something breaks

 ---